Intracranial Pressure Information and Resources

 Check the Research page for data.

 Each time we enter a doctor’s office, our arms are cuffed and blood pressure checked.
 It’s common knowledge that high or low blood pressure can cause a variety of symptoms, even leading to aneurysm or stroke.
-And yet, most pay no heed to cerebrospinal fluid pressure or its relation to blood flow.
+And yet, most pay no heed to cerebrospinal fluid pressure or its relation to blood flow, or to the potential of venous outflow disorders.
 Whether you have a severe chronic illness, are mostly functional, have a spine or head injury, or no illness at all, please take a moment to learn about intracranial pressure and how it may be affecting you, along with millions of others, often without our awareness.

 Cerebrospinal fluid (CSF) is a clear, watery fluid that surrounds the brain and spinal cord, providing protection, nourishment, and waste removal.
 The skull contains a closed system of brain, blood, and cerebrospinal fluid and a delicate balance must be preserved to maintain intracranial pressure (ICP).